CarterStefan/visit_stafford/README.md

 - [GitPod](https://www.gitpod.io/) This was used to create all the code for the site.

 - [GitHub](https://github.com/) This was used for hosting and version control of the website.
 From here, I also used the Code Institute template to begin the coding of my site.

-## Project Reviews
-### Project Review 1
-- In my initial project review, I discussed my project idea of having a what to do in my Hometown of Stafford and a weather report feature also.
-My mentor said this would be a good idea to base my project on.

-### Project Review 2
-- In my second project review, we discussed the project development so far.
-I was pleased to hear it all looked / worked okay, with some improvements to be made.
-These included:
-Reducing the color scheme, I went from having an equal variation of orange, black and white, to just having black / white with a hint of orange.
-A fixed nav bar - as the page was very long to have to scroll all the way back up to the top, especially on mobile.
-Correct formatting of my scripts / HTML/

-These changes have been implemented and the whole page updated to give a better design of the page to make it more user friendly.

-### Project Review 3

 ## User Story Testing
 My First User Story was - I am a current resident of stafford looking for somewhere to eat this weekend.